10 mistakes startups make when building with GenAI

 Mistake 1.
 Garbage in, garbage out

-GenAI is only as good as the data it’s trained on.
-Feed them junk, and they’ll spit out junk.
-Simple.
 But startups trying to build their own models often lack enough quality data to train them.
 As a result, they get a system that learns from bad examples and produces unreliable, biased, or totally useless outputs.

 Some startups skip the headache by using existing models via APIs, sidestepping the data nightmare.
-But for those determined to build their own GenAI, high-quality, diverse training data is non-negotiable.
+But for those determined to build their own GenAI, high-quality and diverse training data is non-negotiable.
 For example, if you’re training a model to identify plants, random internet pictures won’t cut it.
 You need thousands of images in different lighting, angles, and conditions.
 Sometimes far more, depending on complexity.
 Otherwise, the model will fail in real-world scenarios.

 Mistake 2.
 No guardrails, no control

-Startups using off-the-shelf models believe they’re inheriting the same level of safety as industry giants.
-They're not.
-Many open-source models come with zero built-in protections, exposing founders to regulatory backlash, reputational damage, and potential security disasters.
 On top of that, failing to lock down data is another ticking time bomb.
-If an AI model is training on user inputs by default – like ChatGPT before OpenAI rolled out privacy controls – startups risk leaking private or proprietary data.
+If an AI model is training on user inputs by default, like ChatGPT before OpenAI rolled out privacy controls, startups risk leaking private or proprietary data.
 And once it’s in the model, there’s no undo button.

 Mistake 3.
 Ignoring GenAI’s limits

-AI models have strengths, but they also have significant weaknesses that can wreck a product if founders don’t test them properly.
-Many assume a GenAI model will handle any task they throw at it.
-Need a marketing copy?
-Just ask the AI.
-But that’s where things break down.
 A model might spit out catchy headlines but completely miss the brand’s tone.
 A chatbot might sound smart in a demo but fail with real customer queries.
-And more interesting, different models behave differently.
-Stanford’s 2024 AI Index Report highlights that startups relying on a single GenAI system often hit performance ceilings.
+And more interestingly, different models behave differently.
+Stanford’s 2024 AI Index Report highlighted that startups relying on a single GenAI system often hit performance ceilings.
 Using multiple models in tandem can considerably improve accuracy, but it’s a strategy few founders take into account.

 Mistake 4.
 High cost at scale